sclorg/s2i-base-container/README.md

 Installation and Usage
 ------------------------
-Choose either the CentOS7 or RHEL7 base image:
+Choose either the CentOS7, RHEL7, OR RHEL6 base image:
 *  **RHEL7 base image**

 To build a RHEL7 based image, you need to build it on properly subscribed RHEL machine.